Glossary of financial aid termsABCDEFG H I J K LMNOP Q RSTUV W X Y Z

 The balance of some student loans may be canceled upon the death or permanent disability of the borrower, or canceled in full or in part, for service in a particular field, or geographic area.

-The process of adding unpaid interest to the principal balance of a loan, rather than pay the interest when it is due.
+The process of adding accrued interest to the principal balance of a loan.
 If the interest is capitalized it will increase the amount of the monthly payment during the repayment period.
 This applies to the Unsubsidized Stafford loan and most private loans.